Brexit risks, BoE's Vlieghe pull sterling off highs

-LONDON Sterling fell against the dollar and euro on Friday, retreating from the previous session's one-month highs, as investors braced for Britain beginning the formal process of leaving the European Union next week.
+LONDON, March 24 Sterling fell against the dollar and euro on Friday, retreating from the previous session's one-month highs, as investors braced for Britain's beginning the formal process of leaving the European Union next week.

-An interview with Bank of England policymaker Gertjan Vlieghe in The Times on Friday also laid out an argument for not raising interest rates in response to further rises in inflation.
+An interview with Bank of England policymaker Gertjan Vlieghe in The Times also laid out the argument for the Bank looking through further rises in inflation over the next few months in aid of supporting the economy.

 Strong inflation and retail sales data have added to expectations the Bank of England might lean towards supporting sterling with higher interest rates over the next year, pushing the pound 1 percent higher against the dollar this week.

-Investors, however, worry that when Prime Minister Theresa May begins formal divorce proceedings with the European Union next Wednesday, it may trigger a period of political jousting with Britain's EU partners that will lay bare the scale of the risks to the economy.
+But investors worry that Prime Minister Theresa May's invoking Article 50 next Wednesday may trigger a period of political jousting with its EU partners that will lay bare the scale of the risks to the economy from 18 months of talks.

 "Uncertainty (surrounding Brexit) remains intact," said Credit Agricole currency strategist Manuel Oliveri.